 The future looks sagacious.
-The shengren is an indisputable Chinese concept with now global appeal; it confers to a type of spiritual being that the West had neglected or forgotten, or anyway not sufficiently nurtured.
-China has been stripped off its names, but is well equipped to retrieve them.
-It is time to a) claim that name back from those Westerners who had translated and reduced the shengren to a European concept of philosopher, saint, or holy man, and b) to identify and look out for appropriate shengren in the West, starting in the Anglo-Saxon world of sages but also re-visiting Germany’s Goethe, for example.
-The future could be such that shengren became another un-European concept (like buddhas and bodhisattvas) in global scholarship; from there it was only a matter of time until the first shengren appeared in the Western hemisphere and in Western literature.
+The shengren is a Chinese concept with now global appeal; it confers to a type of spiritual being the West had neglected and almost forgotten about.
+China had its properties rearranged, removed, suppressed—stripped off its names—yet she is will armed with billions of writers to retrieve her terminologies.
+It is time to a) claim the shengren back from those Westerners who had translated and reduced them to Greco-Hellenic philosophers or Roman-Catholic saints; and b) to identify and look out for appropriate shengren in the West, starting perhaps with Germany’s Goethe.
+The future could be of such that shengren becomes another un-European concept in global scholarship just like buddha and bodhisattva; from there it is but a matter of time until the first shengren appears in liberal Western literature.

 Schwarz, 1985, pp. 60, 64, 65, 71, 113

 Paul, 2001, pp. 35 ff, 91 ff., 108, 109, 114, 119